ytakyol/university-projects/README.md

 # UniversityProjects
-Projects I made throughout my university journey.
+Projects I made with/for my University Courses.